-The difference between the carrying amount of trade and other payables disclosed in the consolidated statement of financial position and the amount disclosed in this note pertains to government payables that are not considered as financial liabilities.
+The difference between the carrying amount of trade and other payables disclosed in the consolidated statements of financial position and the amount disclosed in this note pertains to government payables that are not considered as financial liabilities.

-Due to the short-term maturities of cash and cash equivalents, trade and other receivables, due from related parties, refundable lease deposits and trade and other payables, their carrying amounts approximate their fair values.
+Due to the short-term maturities of cash and cash equivalents, trade and other receivables, trade and other payables and due to a related party, their carrying amounts approximate their fair values.

-The fair value of the loans payable and refundable lease deposits is determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
+The fair value of the receivable from PFNZ and loans payable is determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
 There were no significant unobservable inputs identified and no relationship was established between the unobservable inputs and the fair value of the loans payable and refundable lease deposits.
 These financial instruments are classified under Level 3 of the fair value hierarchy groups of the consolidated financial statements.
+The fair value of the refundable lease deposits is based on the amount that the Group could be required to repay immediately.